AmanSharma01Prime/netflix-content-analysis/README.md

 LIMIT 10;
 ```

-**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.
+> **Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

-### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+### 15. Categorize content as “Bad” if the description contains keywords like “kill” or “violence” otherwise label as “Good” and count each group.

 ```sql
 SELECT